 Creating content that is location-specific is a great way to get targeted users to come to your website or mobile app.
-Many healthcare marketers in 2019 use long tail SEO search terms to create content their customers would resonate with and to get qualified local traffic to their digital platforms.
+Many healthcare marketers use long-tail SEO search terms to create content their customers would resonate with and get qualified local traffic to their digital platforms.

-Advanced analytics & artificial intelligence can help healthcare marketing initiatives get in front of the right customers, at the right time, with the right product.
+Advanced analytics and artificial intelligence (AI) can help healthcare marketing initiatives get in front of the right customers, at the right time, with the right product.

-All expert healthcare marketers should consider leveraging advanced analytics and artificial intelligence techniques in their marketing plans in 2019.
+All expert healthcare marketers should consider leveraging advanced analytics and AI techniques in their marketing plans in 2024.